ZupIT/beagle-docs/content/pt/web/commons/navigation/navigation-controllers.md

 ## Como usá-lo?

-A seguit listamos a interface do NavigationController
+A seguir listamos a interface do NavigationController

 ### onLoading